dcgleason/triviaGame/README.md

 > https://dcgleason.github.io/triviaGame/

-Start by clicking on the answer choices!
+Start game by clicking on the answer choices!
 Keep answering the questions until the Play Again button apears.
 Play until you get all 5 questions answered correctly!

 **Future Plans**